The Hate That Hate Produced: Reaction and legacy

-The Hate That Hate Produced shocked many of the millions of people who watched it.
-Most white people had never heard of the Nation of Islam before, and many were stunned to learn that some black people had such strong feelings toward white people.
-For many white viewers, it was the first time they learned there was a radical black alternative to the Civil Rights Movement.
+The Hate That Hate Produced had a strong impact on many of the millions of people who watched it.
+Most white viewers had not previously heard of the Nation of Islam and were surprised to learn that some Black people held such strong feelings toward white people.
+For many, it was their first exposure to a radical Black alternative to the Civil Rights Movement.

 Some African Americans could not believe that black people were saying such things out loud, but more than a few agreed with them.
 The number of people attending Nation of Islam meetings increased significantly, and the group's membership doubled to 60,000 within weeks after the broadcast.

 The Hate That Hate Produced catapulted Malcolm X to national attention.
 Although he had rarely been mentioned in the mainstream press before the program went out, Malcolm X soon became a frequent participant in television debates on race-related issues and one of the most sought-after speakers on college campuses across the United States.